lingo-iitgn/lingo-iitgn.github.io/_pages/people.md

 ---
 layout: profiles
-permalink: /profiles/
+permalink: /people/
 title: people
-description: members of the lab or group
+description: members of the lab
-nav: false
+nav: true
-nav_order: 6
+nav_order: 1

 profiles:
   # if you want to include more than one profile, just replicate the following block